 One genre that never goes out of favour with Bengali audience is thriller.
 And standing now, 2019 looks like a bonanza for the audience with a possible release of five thrillers made by two big names, one young and successful director and two promising filmmakers.
 Here you go.

 A long cherished script of Pratim D Gupta who treated the audience with a delectable Maacher Jhol in 2017.
 The script of Ink was selected in the coveted Sundance Screenwriters Lab in 2014.
 Starring Pratim’s favourites Ritwick and Paoli, it’s about a superstar and a reporter with a mundane job (played by Paoli and Ritwick respectively) and the strange relationship between them.
 Director-actor Gautam Ghose is playing the editor of the newspaper where Ritwick works and it also has the talented Chitrangada Chakaraborty (who played a cancer patient obsessed by a superstar in Pratim's Ahare Mon).
-Pratim shot major parts of the film even before his unusual love story Ahare Mon released this year.
+Pratim shot major parts of the film even before his unusual love story Ahare Mon released last year.
 The credentials of the script will be a major reason for me to look forward to Ink.

 Srijit Mukherji has recently finished shooting his new thriller centred around a make-up artist and a serial killer and looks set for a Nawbobawrsho date (April).
 The director is back to the genre which brought him fame and recognition with two films.
 Baishe Srabon, his second film starring Prosenjit and Parambrata, catapulted him to the big league and Chotushkone, which had some experimental treatment and an ensemble of Aparna Sen, Chiranjeet, Parambrata and Gautam Ghose, gave him two national awards, a first for him, besides box office success.
 Vinci Da boasts of a powerful cast- Rudraneel Ghosh and Ritwick Chakaraborty in the lead, Sohini Sarkar and Anirban Bhattacharya playing a cop.